How Do Implant Supported Dentures Work?

 How Long Do Implant Supported Dentures Last?

-About 95% of patients that receive implant overdentures don’t need replacements for up to 20 years with some lasting as long as 25 years.
+About 95% of patients that receive implant overdentures don’t need replacements for 10 to 20 years with some lasting as long as 25 years with current dental technological advancements.
 This far exceeds other solo denture or implant options that only last 5 to 15 years.
 While that’s a respectable amount of time, combining them creates a far more durable product that feels much more natural.

 Are You a Candidate For Implant Overdentures?